edwinMarquez/QuickJavaConcept/docs/README.md

 7. Create a html file on ./views directory.
 8. Create a java class associated with the files that implements HtmlView. and provide the file name, (include the path if you added extra folders), on getViewFileName() method.
 9. register the routes on a Router , run the server.

+### Image and Asset support on HTML UI
+to add images and assets on your htmlFile or text you provide, to place them on the ./assets folder, and on html reference them as /assets/yourfilename.extension

 ### simple tag engine.
 you can also include methods that return a String , in your HtmlView class , and add them on the HTML file by using <% method() %>